-The program's largest tracts are managed collectively as The North Coast Forest Conservation Program in California.
-74,199 acres of working forestland in six major tracts located in the coastal portion of Mendocino and Sonoma Counties, California are included.
-These forests support second and third-growth stands of coastal redwood, Douglas-fir, pine, and related species, with some areas of oak prairie and pygmy cypress trees.
+The program's North Coast Forest Conservation Program in California includes 73,613 acres of working forestland in five major tracts located in the coastal portion of Mendocino and Sonoma Counties, California.
+These forests support second and third growth stands of coastal redwood, Douglas-fir, pine, and related species, with some areas of oak prairie and pygmy cypress trees.
 The forests are generally well-roaded, blocked in, and provide an opportunity for demonstrating the conservation of aquatic and upland resources in a working-forest context.